 The Rosenau Fitness Center, dedicated in 1992, is home to over 20 weight machines, a full set of free weights, stair machines, stationary bikes, rowing machines and a Universal Gym.

-Opened in February 2002 and later officially dedicated on June 8, 2002, the Harrison Rink is the new home of Andover hockey.
-In addition to the 200' x 96' playing surface, this new state-of-the-art facility includes locker rooms for all four PA hockey teams and visiting squads, plus an athletic training room, spacious lobby and viewing areas, and locker space for teams using the nearby Phelps Stadium during the fall and spring seasons.
-This new facility is being utilized year-round for Andover teams, hockey camps, town youth hockey, and ice skating.
+Opened in February 2002 and later officially dedicated on June 8, 2002, the Harrison Rink is the home of Andover hockey.
+This state-of-the-art facility sports two sheets of ice – the Harrison Rink (200' x 94'), which is the main arena with seating for 400, and the smaller but NHL-sized South Rink (200' x 85').
+It also includes locker rooms for all four PA hockey teams and visiting squads, plus an athletic training room, spacious lobby and viewing areas, and locker space for teams using the nearby Phelps Stadium during the fall and spring seasons.
+The facility is utilized year-round for Andover teams, hockey camps, town youth hockey, and ice skating.

 The Boys' Varsity Soccer Field is located at the Sorota Track Complex.
 The playing surface is slightly crowned and 115yds x 75yds in dimension.
 With an electronic scoreboard and automatic sprinkler system, our facility is one of the best of its kind in New England.
 Adjacent to the playing field is a training ground with goals and grids for small-sided training activities.
 The Girl's Soccer Field is located behind Graves Hall and was refurbished in 1998-99.
 This new field now has a sprinkler system and has been leveled using the latest technology.